stendahls/libravatar-server/readme.md

 ## Configuration

-Create a `.env` file in the folder you start the server from
+Create a `.env` file in the folder you start the server from.
+If you run from docker, create the .env file in the folder you build.

 ### Available values